prebid/prebid.github.io/dev-docs/bidders/telaria.md

 gdpr_supported: true
 ---

-### Disclosure

-This bidder sets `adId` on the bid response and hasn't responded to the Prebid.js team to confirm uniqueness of this value.
-See [Issue 6381](https://github.com/prebid/Prebid.js/issues/6381).

 ### Overview
 This documentation covers some of the parameters that the  **Telaria** `(previously Tremor Video)` exchange accepts.
 And is intended to be referenced by publishers using prebid 1.x.
 Documentation for prebid 0.x can be found under [tremor](/dev-docs/bidders/bidders.html#tremor)